Song of the Woods

 Viper’s Bugloss – Echium Vulgare: Edible & Medicinal Uses of Comfrey-like of Wild Plants

-Viper’s bugloss (echium vulgare) is an edible and medicinal plant that’s a lot like comfrey and borage in usage.
+Viper’s bugloss (Echium vulgare) is an edible and medicinal plant that’s a lot like comfrey and borage in usage.
 It even has the same toxic PAs (pyrrolizidine alkaloids) as comfrey.
 That’s something to consider besides the spiny bristles covering this plant.
 If you’re prone to roadside walks, I’m sure you’ve noticed this electric blue flowered …

 Read more